 Day 3: To Furano and Biei from Sapporo!

 Day 4: Soak Up Some Hot Springs: Plan A or B!

 ■Day 4: Plan A, scenic spots and hot spring hopping in the historical hot spring town Noboribetsu!

 Sapporo → Noboribetsu Onsen (car: approximately 107km, train: 1 hour 10 minutes, bus: 1 hour 40 minutes)

 Advice: Travel to Noboribetsu Onsen from JR Sapporo Station by train or rental car.
 There is an intercity bus Kosoku Onsen-go from the station; however, there is only one bus per day.

 If you take the public bus, you will need to change routes, and it could take over two and a half hours to get there.
 You could get to popular locations in Noboribetsu Onsen by bus or taxi; however we recommend renting a car for smooth traveling.

 Jigoku Ramen / Enma Yakisoba

-Advice: Famous local dishes of Noboribetsu Onsen are jigoku ramen (hell ramen) and Enma yakisoba (Enma is the god that judges your fate in the underworld), these dishes are named after the popular local site Jigokudani (Hell Valley).
-Jigoku ramen is a popular dish at the ramen shop Aji no Daio and it is famous for the red spicy soup that looks something the devil would serve up!
+Advice: Famous local dishes of Noboribetsu Onsen are jigoku ramen (hell ramen), and Enma yakisoba (Enma is the god that judges your fate in the underworld).
+These dishes are named after the famous local site Jigokudani (Hell Valley).
+Jigoku ramen is a popular dish at the ramen shop Aji no Daio, and it is renowned for the spicy red soup that looks something the devil would serve up!

-Noboribetsu Enma yakisoba are served in various restaurants in the hot spring area, each shop offers a different variation of these spicy stir fried noodles.
-Many restaurants are located along Gokuraku Dori starting from Noboribetsu Onsen bus terminal.
+Noboribetsu Enma yakisoba is served in various restaurants in the hot spring area, and each shop offers a different variation of these spicy stir-fried noodles.
+Many restaurants are located along Gokuraku Dori, starting from the Noboribetsu Onsen bus terminal.

 ■Day 4: Afternoon